jewelry

 Another of the many New York based costume jewelry makers of the mid-century styled in the classic design sensibility of the time.

-Lea Stein's jewelry is often mistaken for lucite, celluloid or even bakelite.
-Her rhodoid figural pins especially the fox pins are simple, colorful and collectible.
+Lea Stein's jewelry is often mistaken for lucite or even bakelite.
+Her rhodoid (a type of celluloid) figural pins especially the fox pins are simple, colorful and collectible.

 Swank - 1936 - present